capactio/capact/docs/proposal/20201102-typeinstances-flow.md

       outputs:
         artifacts:
         - name: mysql-config
-          # Global as this is mentioned as optional input, so it can be also populated from Local OCH by initial step
+          # Global as this is mentioned as optional input, so it can be also populated from Local Hub by initial step
           globalName: mysql-config
     - name: mysql-create-db
       container: